 Above that, the few at the “Crown” level are making residual incomes that seriously border on the unbelievable.

-To put it in perspective, Amway has paid out almost $60 billion (with a “B”) in bonuses and incentives to its distributors since its inception.
+To put it in perspective, the Amway Corporation has paid out almost $60 billion (with a “B”) in bonuses and incentives to distributors since its inception.

 That’s a LOT of money.

 And when I say “uphill” — I mean a very steep hill.

 Starting face down in the mud.